 Could Germany Have Won the Second World War?

-I think that the USA, and to a lesser extent the USSR, held what might be called the decisive advantage in WW II.
-By which I mean that these two countries, singly or together, had the resources, manpower and material to decide the war in favor of either the Axis or the Allies.
-Had neither become involved in the war in Europe, it would likely have become a stalemate; Germany and Italy would not have been able to conquer the British Empire and the British Empire would not have been able to conquer Germany and Italy.
+The USA, and to a lesser extent the USSR, held what might be called the decisive advantage in WW II.
+By which I mean these two countries had the resources, manpower and materiel to decide the war in Europe in favor of either the Axis or the Allies.
+Had neither become involved, the war might have become a stalemate; Germany and Italy would not have been able to conquer the British Empire and the British Empire might not have been able to conquer Germany and Italy.
 Whichever side either of these two countries joined would have the advantage.

-The bottom line is that the USSR had the numbers and resources to win a war of attrition on the Eastern Front, and Germany did not.
-The war on the Eastern Front would eventually and inevitably bleed Germany white, as it did, adversely affecting Germany's ability to fight on all other fronts.
-Or even adequately defend her own airspace against the coming onslaught of Allied bombers and fighters.
+While the USSR did not have the economic power to hammer Germany to her knees, as did the U.S., the bottom line is that the USSR had the numbers and resources to win a war of attrition on the Eastern Front and Germany did not.
+The war on the Eastern Front would inevitably have bled Germany white, as it did, adversely affecting Germany's ability to fight on all other fronts.

 Once the US entered the war on the Allied side, Germany was doomed.
 Even if Hitler had refrained from attacking the USSR and that power had remained neutral throughout the war, America simply had too many resources.
 Just as in the First World War, the US and the British Empire (plus most of the rest of the Western Hemisphere) would have eventually won a war of attrition.

-By which I do not mean to imply that defeating Germany (and Italy and Japan) was easy.
-In fact, it was a long, costly, dangerous, bloody road to victory.
+I do not mean to imply that defeating Germany, Italy and Japan was easy.
+In fact, it was a long, costly, dangerous and bloody road to victory.
 At the time it appeared to Allied leaders and soldiers alike that the Axis powers might win the war.
 From their perspective, they were engaged in a death struggle that they might very well lose.
-But, with the benefit of hindsight, we can see that their overwhelming industrial might meant that the odds heavily favored the Allies.
+However, with the benefit of hindsight, we can see that their overwhelming industrial might meant the odds heavily favored the Allies.

 I would like to make a few comments about Adolf Hitler, since he personified the Third Reich, and made all of the strategic decisions.
-I regard Hitler as a superb (if evil) politician with great political insight.
-This allowed him to gain power, re-arm Germany, and gobble-up parts of Europe with impunity.
+I regard Hitler as a superb (although evil) politician with great political insight.
+This allowed him to gain power, re-arm Germany and gobble-up parts of Europe with impunity.